Street sweeping will occur on Friday, November 10 at approximately 10 a.m.

 For information on tree vouchers as part of the remediation process, see FAQs below.

 To our valued Big Springs customers,

 This replacement is optional, though encouraged, as these lines are also aging.
 Replacement in the summer can mitigate risk of failure in colder months when energy usage increases and may take longer to restore in freezing conditions.
-To replace this line, call FortisAlberta at 310-WIRE (9473) with the contact information for your chosen electrician.
+To replace this line while our crews are on-site to support, and while below ground access will already be available, please call FortisAlberta at 310-WIRE (9473) with the contact information for your chosen electrician.

-City of Airdrie bylaws state that it is the responsibility of the landowner to remove obstructions along a URW.
+City of Airdrie Land Use Bylaws state that it is the responsibility of the landowner to remove obstructions along a URW.
 We understand the inconvenience and are taking this responsibility away from our customers.
-FortisAlberta will be working with City of Airdrie approved landscaping contractors who will be on-site throughout construction to ensure greenery that can be replaced or relocated is done so quickly and efficiently.
-All sod removed for the purpose of cable installation will be reclaimed/replaced, with the area looking the same, or as close as possible to its appearance before cables are replaced.
-If your property will be impacted, you will be notified in advance by FortisAlberta.
+As a part of this pilot project, FortisAlberta will be working closely with City of Airdrie approved landscaping contractors to ensure greenery that can be replaced or relocated is done so, though all areas within and URW must remain clear of future obstruction.

 *Utility Right of Way Explained

 The URW is the area within, on, over and under a portion of land for the erection, installation, construction, operation, maintenance, inspection, testing, alteration, reconstruction, repair, removal, replacement and relocation of electric power line, telephone and telecommunications lines and gas line and all related equipment, apparatus, and accessories.
 The URW boundary covered under each respective property’s Right of Way Plan is registered with Alberta’s Land Titles Office.

 Under the agreement, utility providers are entitled to perform work as deemed necessary for the purpose of maintaining, repairing, or upgrading their system (in this case, the underground cables in need of replacement in your community).